Amadeusz Skrzyniarz

-Amadeusz Skrzyniarz (born 7 July 1994) is a Polish footballer who plays as a goalkeeper for Lymington Town.
+Amadeusz Gabriel Skrzyniarz (born 7 July 1994) is a Polish footballer who plays as a goalkeeper for Millbrook.

 Career

 Skrzyniarz began his career in his native Poland, appearing five times in the I liga for Chrobry Głogów.

 In October 2015, Skryzniarz signed for Romsey Town in England.
 In October 2019, Skrzyniarz signed for AFC Totton.
 In June 2021, he joined Wessex League side Blackfield & Langley on a season-long loan deal.
 In the summer of 2022, Skrzyniarz joined Southern League Division One South side Lymington Town on a permanent deal, having spent time on loan at the club during the previous season.
+A few months later, he joined AFC Portchester.
+On 30 June 2023, Skrzyniarz joined newly-promoted Southern League side Bemerton Heath Harlequins.
+Later in the season he joined Brockenhurst before signing for Millbrook in the summer of 2024.